alecomunian/cmmpy/docs/tutorial.rst

 --------------------

-As mentioned in the previous section, the main modifications that a used should do to apply the CMM to his case study should be on the data files and to the input parameter file (JSON file).
+As mentioned in the previous section, the main modifications that a user should do to apply the CMM to his case study should be made on the data files and to the input parameter file (JSON file).
 An example of this file is provided for many test cases in the bitbucket/github repositories in the aforementioned `test` folder.
+For example, hereinafter it is provided a list of the entries of the file ``test.json`` contained in the folder ``test/test07_md_paper``, explained one by one:

+wdir
+    This is the working directory that will contain all the output of the CMM run. data
+    Directory containing the input data, like for example the files with the boundary conditions and the shape of the domain (see for example the folder into ``test/data``).